Klehm/SyliusBrevoPlugin/README.md

 ## License
 This plugin is under the MIT license.
 See the complete license in the LICENSE file.<br/>
 This is an unofficial plugin, I maintain this plugin free of charge and have no commercial ties to Brevo.

+## Contributing
+Feel free to PR or contact me here !

 ## Credits
 Developed by [Klehm](https://clementmuller.fr/).